-Communication of the common position of the Council
+Communication of the Council's common position

-1. Communication of the common position of the Council pursuant to Articles 189b and 189c of the EC Treaty takes place when it is announced by the President in Parliament.
+Communication of the Council's common position pursuant to Articles 189b and 189c of the EC Treaty takes place when it is announced by the President in Parliament.

 On the day of the announcement, the President must have received the documents containing the common position itself, the reasons which led the Council to adopt its common position and the Commission's position, duly translated into the official languages of the European Community.
 The President's announcement shall be made during the part-session following the receipt of such documents.

-Before making the announcement, the President shall ascertain, after consulting the chairman of the committee responsible, that the text he has received is in fact a common position and that the circumstances described in Rule 62 do not apply.
+Before making the announcement, the President shall establish, after consulting the chairman of the committee responsible, that the text he has received is in fact a common position and that the circumstances described in Rule 62 do not apply.
 Failing this, the President, together with the committee responsible and, where possible, in agreement with the Council, shall seek the appropriate solution.